Superbia (musical): Development stalls

 Even after multiple workshops, Superbia was not ready for a full production.
 Larson was still unable to solve the story problems, and the show's content was too risky for Broadway producers and too technologically prohibitive for Off-Broadway theaters.
 Retrospective evaluations of the musical note even Broadway theaters at the time would have been unable to handle the rock-concert style sound design needed for Superbia.
 Larson himself was aware his style of music was largely beyond what contemporary theatrical sound designers were trained for, commenting on the eve of his death in 1996 that "I'm only as good as my soundboard operator."

 Larson vented his frustrations over his stalled career in 1989 by writing a rock monologue titled 30/90, which depicted the aftermath of the failed Playwrights Horizons workshop.
 This was revised into Boho Days, eventually becoming his musical Tick, Tick...
 Boom! which he performed at his later artistic home of New York Theatre Workshop in 1992 and 1993.
 Though Sondheim was complimentary of Boho Days, he warned Larson to move on from Superbia, feeling his continued attachment to the piece was hindering Larson's career.

 Although Larson tried adapting the Superbia script into a screenplay in 1990 or 1991, this was just a writing exercise and ultimately went nowhere.
 Eventually, he chose to focus on Rent, which he spent the remainder of his life developing.
-He passed away from a sudden aortic aneurysm the night before Rent's first Off-Broadway preview in 1996, having never seen a full production of Superbia.
+He died from a sudden aortic aneurysm the night before Rent's first Off-Broadway preview in 1996, having never seen a full production of Superbia.

+Cast

+Numerous musical talent portrayed Larson's characters throughout Superbia's production.
+This comprehensive list presents what is currently known about the cast of each workshop and performance.